KevinLu0102/Pokedex/README.md

 This project is an iOS application that implements a Pokédex using the PokéAPI v2.
 The application allows users to browse a list of Pokémon, view detailed information about each Pokémon, and mark their favorite Pokémon.

-For the Chinese version of the README, please see [README.zh.TW.md](README-zh-tw.md).
+For the Traditional Chinese version of the README, please see [README-zh-TW.md](README-zh-tw.md).

 ## Main Features